How to rent from a private landlord or letting agent

 You should get your whole deposit back when you leave unless your landlord has a reason to keep the money.

-Find out more about paying a tenancy deposit.
+More on paying a tenancy deposit.

 Rent in advance

-Get receipts for anything you pay.
+Get receipts for anything you pay in person.

-Find out more about paying rent in advance.
+More on paying rent in advance.

 Other tenancy related fees